OK (Monogram SBCo)

 Moses Samuel would continue his business through the 1880s and early 1890s when the Samuel Brothers & Co. filed articles of incorporation in May 1894 in San Francisco, California.
 The Directors were Moses Samuel, Samuel R. Samuel, Benno C. Samuel, Paul Samuel, and William Samuel.
 Their capital was listed as $150,000, of which $2,500 had been subscribed.
 The brothers were wholesale wine and liquor dealers located at 132-134 1st Street.
 There was also a Max Samuel listed as a salesman in 1897.
 The firm also had a New York City office in the very early 1900s that was headed up by Benno Samuel.

-Support: Samuel Family Saga The Museum of the City of San Francisco
+Support: Reference to the Samuel Family Saga The Museum of the City of San Francisco